anujdas/running_stat/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
+After checking out the repo, run `bundle install` to install dependencies.
 Then, run `rake spec` to run the tests.
+RunningStat's specs require a running redis server on localhost:6379 because no Ruby redis mock supports Lua scripting yet.
+Note that running the specs *WILL MODIFY* some contents on your redis instance; save your data beforehand if it is important.

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.